-Arena in May 2022: Rules and Strategies
+Arena in June 2023: Rules and Strategies

 Here’s what you need to know about the current format of the Arena: the old system of “buckets”, cards of roughly similar power levels offered against one another are gone, which means the drafting is once again based around card rarities.
 This means that many of the picks are straightforward as the power level difference between something like a Flamestrike and a Murloc Tinyfin is pretty easy to grasp.

 Cards from the following sets can be drafted in the Arena right now:

 - Murder at Castle Nathria

 Notable Neutral Arena Cards in the Festival of Legends (26.4.2) Metagame

 Though this metagame is defined by certain specific class cards with ultra-high offering rates, the best-performing neutral cards remain the same as they were around the time of the launch of the main Festival of Legends set.